-Another legend states that the style of music played by Minstrels, called ghoema, was heavily influenced by American minstrels who arrived in the Mother City on ships like the Alabama (hence the famed Malay song ‘Daar Kom Die Alibama).
+Another legend states that the style of music played by minstrels, called ghoema, was heavily influenced by American minstrels who arrived in the Mother City on ships such as the Alabama (hence the famed Malay song ‘Daar Kom Die Alibama).

 WATCH: A KLOPSE GROUP PERFORMS A RENDITION OF DAAR KOM DIE ALIBAMA

-Some legends believe the slaves painted their faces to hide their identities from their masters, allowing them to make fun of the masters covertly.
+Some historical versions state that the slaves painted their faces to hide their identities from their masters, allowing them to make fun of the masters covertly.

 Interestingly, it’s also likely that the term Coon Carnival, as the Kaapse Klopse was known for years before the name was officially changed, comes from these visiting performers, as coon was a common derogatory term describing slaves in America.
-In another folk tale, it’s believed that the term coon was used because the face paint made performers look like racoons.
+Another interpretation is that the term coon was used because the face paint made performers look like racoons.

 FOLLOW THE PARADE AND THE COMPETITION